 It’s then a matter of choosing a limit or market order and entering the amount of BTC you want to spend or the amount of POT you want to buy.
 Some exchanges will instantly place your order as soon as you click “Buy”, while others will give you a chance to review the details of your transaction before finalising the purchase.

 If you want to sell your POT on a crypto exchange, the process for doing so is very similar to the buying process explained in options 1 and 2.
 However, keep in mind that not all currency pairings will be available on any given exchange, so it may not necessarily be possible to exchange POT for your desired currency straight away.

 Which wallets can I use to hold PotCoin?

 You can store your PotCoin tokens in Potwallet.com, which is available for download on the PotCoin site and can also be used to trade P2P.
 Desktop wallets for Windows, Mac and Linux are available, and you can also find an Android and iPhone (pending App Store approval) online wallet.

 How PotCoin works

 Launched in January 2014 by developers with the pseudonyms Hasoshi, Mr. Jones and Smokemon 514, PotCoin was one of the first cryptocurrencies for the marijuana industry.
-The new currency, based in Montreal, Canada, aimed to capitalize on the US state of Colorado’s decision to legalize marijuana by providing cannabis dispensaries with access to banking services.
+The new currency, based in Montreal, Canada, aimed to capitalise on the US state of Colorado’s decision to legalise marijuana by providing cannabis dispensaries with access to banking services.

 In the words of PotCoin, the currency was “designed to empower, secure and facilitate the legal cannabis community’s transactions by creating a unique cryptocurrency for this thriving industry”.
 PotCoin claims to offer the following wide range of benefits to users: